Chart Color Schemes

 Buddina - Minyama has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-AreaSearch has identified 12 projects that could impact the area.
+AreaSearch has identified a total of twelve projects likely to impact the area, significantly influencing its performance through changes to local infrastructure, major projects, and planning initiatives.
 Key projects include Mooloolaba Foreshore Revitalisation Project - Stage 2, The Point Buddina, Mooloolaba Foreshore Revitalisation Project, and Lowanna Beach Resort.
-The following list details those likely to be most relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.